 - Attached Compression Stuff Sack (Basically a Pocket when it’s unfolded)

 Eno DoubleNest Video Review – Hands On Experience

 The following is a video review of the DoubleNest (based on extended personal experience):

 These hammocks can take a surprising amount of punishment.
 The elements can provide a very thorough beating in and of itself.
 You don’t really need to sit and worry about any sort of damage being done from water or heavy use.
 With as rough as some people treat their hammocks, they are quite durable all things considered.

-However, that being said, they aren’t completely destruction proof.
-The hammock is, after all, made from a thin, light-weight nylon material.
+However, that being said, they aren’t completely destruction-proof.
+The hammock is, after all, made from thin, lightweight nylon material.
 So piercing, cutting, and burning are all very big issues.